Jika

-"Jika" (Zulu: "twist") is a song by South African house band Mi Casa.
-It was released as the lead single from their second studio album, Su Casa (2013).
-The song was the most played song for 12 straight weeks on several radio stations in South Africa, including Metro FM, 5FM, YFM, Ukhozi FM, Highveld Studio, and Gagasi 99.5 FM.
-It peaked at number 1 on BBC Radio 1Xtra, a digital radio station in the United Kingdom.
-The song also peaked at number 1 on MTV Base's Official SA Top 10 chart for the week of 31 October through 6 November 2013.
-Moreover, it peaked at number 1 on Trace TV's 30 Urban Hits.
+"Jika" (Zulu: "Twist") is a song by South African house band Mi Casa.
+It was released as the lead single from their second studio album, Su Casa (2013), and was the most played song for 12 straight weeks on several radio stations in South Africa, including Metro FM, 5FM, YFM, Ukhozi FM, and Gagasi 99.5 FM.
+"Jika" peaked at number one on BBC Radio 1Xtra, a digital radio station in the United Kingdom, and topped the MTV Base Official SA Top 10 chart for the week of 31 October through 6 November 2013.
+Moreover, it peaked at number one on Trace TV's 30 Urban Hits.

 Background and recording

 J Something, the band's vocalist, told Showbiz.co.za that charting on BBC Radio 1Xtra was unreal.

 Live performances

-The band performed the song during their tour of several African countries, including Kenya, Swaziland, Angola, Botswana, Lesotho, Tanzania, Mozambique, Namibia, Nigeria, Uganda, and Zimbabwe.
-In September 2013, Mi Casa performed the song to celebrate the 10th birthday of the Cape Town International Conventional Centre.
+Mi Casa performed "Jika" during their tour of several African countries, including Kenya, Swaziland, Angola, Botswana, Lesotho, Tanzania, Mozambique, Namibia, Nigeria, Uganda, and Zimbabwe.
+In September 2013, they performed the song to celebrate Cape Town International Conventional Centre's 10th birthday.
 On 6 April 2014, the band performed the song at the Durban Botanic Gardens.